 For the majority of pollinator species in Alaska, baseline information on distribution, relative abundance, and habitat associations are incomplete (however, see Philip and Ferris 2016).
 Synthesis of existing data and targeted surveys can yield substantial information at the state level.
 In collaboration with the University of Alaska Fairbanks, we have initiated efforts to collate existing pollinating insect occurrence records in Alaska and evaluate a conservation status that adheres to protocols developed by NatureServe.
 Below, we summarize global and state level ranks of bumble bees, butterflies, and some solitary bees known to occur in Alaska based on existing museum and academic institution records and records from various scientific literature.

-For more information about Alaska pollinators, please see our current research.
+For more information about the pollination ecology of vascular plants in Alaska, please see our current research.